Lake Koshkonong: Fish

 Throughout the Rock River (Mississippi River tributary) and Lake Koshkonong around sixty species of fish can be found.
 Many of those species are river spawners, meaning the release of gametes from the body occurs in the rivers even though they might spend their whole life in lakes.
 Floods and droughts will both affect spawning of different species of fish, enhancing the amount of some and depleting others.
-Here are a few species of fish that can be found in the lake.
-Muskellunge, Panfish, Largemouth bass, Smallmouth bass, Northern pike, Walleye, and Catfish.
+A few species of fish that can be found in the lake include muskellunge, panfish, largemouth bass, smallmouth bass, northern pike, walleye and catfish.

 Birds

 In the surrounding habitats of Lake Koshkonong's riparian wetlands, many endangered species of birds can be found.
 The rising water levels have an unfortunate impact on these species.
 Loss of trees, herbaceous vegetation, and groundwater dependent wetland plants will effect the species they support.
 Some of the rare species found in this area that are impacted by rising water levels and habitat loss are the Cerulean warbler and the Acadian flycatcher.
 Other rare species of birds that are being affected are Black tern, Forster's tern, American bittern, Least bittern, and Virginia rail.